Monogram 1/48 F-84F 'stores configuration study model'

 Eindhoven 314/315 squadron practice attack mission, with the B-37 rack as used at Volkel, but now on the left outboard pylon.

-A slightly less theoretical configuration, with two Type 1 450 gallons on the inboard pylons and two M65s on the outboard pylons.
+A possibly theoretical configuration, with two Type 1 450 gallons on the inboard pylons and two M65s on the outboard pylons.
 No in-flight photos of this configuration seem to exist.

 RNLAF F-84F target towing configurations

 Leeuwarden Base Flight provided target towing with the F-84F.
 The orange 'BAF rack' was used to connect the target flag to the ATO mountings points.
-Smaller 230 gallon tanks were used.
+Smaller 230 gallon tanks were used initially, until the last set in the RNLAF was used up.

 Leeuwarden Base Flight was probably also the unit that experimented a bit with ALE-2 chaff dispensers.